Persimmons are wonderfully sweet and delicious, making them the perfect ingredient for a batch of these fluffy, tasty cookies.

 I got this recipe originally from my old landlord Greg's mom over a decade ago.
 I've adapted it slightly over the years and am excited to get to share this with all of you!

-Note on chocolate chips: I have found that dark chocolate chips can be a little strong in this recipe, so use a little less.
+I have found that dark chocolate chips can be a little strong in this recipe, so use a little less if you’re choosing dark chocolate.

 Scrape out the innards of the persimmon, leaving the skin behind.
 Though edible, it will make your batter less smooth.